PowerDNS/pdns/docs/backends/generic-sql.rst

 On autoprimary
 ~~~~~~~~~~~~~~

--  ``autoprimary-query``: Called to determine if a certain host is a autoprimary for a certain domain name.
+-  ``autoprimary-query``: Called to determine if a certain host is an autoprimary for a certain domain name.
--  ``autoprimary-name-to-ips``: Called to the IP and account for a autoprimary.
+-  ``autoprimary-name-to-ips``: Called to the IP and account for an autoprimary.

 TSIG
 ^^^^